jfainberg/jfainberg.github.io/_includes/content.markdown

-I am currently an AI/ML tech lead with [Consigli].
+I am a senior algorithm engineer at [Vind].

 ### Past

+- AI/ML tech lead at [Consigli].
 - Machine learning scientist (VP) within the [Machine Learning Center of Excellence] at J.P.
 Morgan Chase.
 - PhD student at [CSTR] where I worked on automatic speech recognition with [Steve Renals] and [Peter Bell]
 - Interned at [Bloomberg]